 MASCO is a non-profit organization dedicated to enhancing Boston’s Longwood Medical and Academic area (LMA) for the benefit of those who live, work, study or receive care in the area.

-MASCO’s 24 members and associate members include several of the nation’s top medical institutions, one of Boston’s most revered museums, Harvard Medical School, Dental School and School of Public Health, the six Colleges of the Fenway, the largest Reform temple in New England, cutting-edge medical research organizations, a distinguished private high school, major health insurer and a leading health maintenance organization.
+MASCO’s members and associate members include several of the nation’s top medical institutions, one of Boston’s most revered museums, Harvard Medical School, Harvard Dental School, and Harvard T.H.
+Chan School of Public Health, the six Colleges of the Fenway, the largest Reform temple in New England, cutting-edge medical research organizations, a distinguished private high school, major health insurer and a leading health maintenance organization.

 Mission and Services